-Alan Bayless joined the firm in 2003 and is a Partner in Longview’s Vancouver office.
+Alan Bayless is a Partner in Longview’s Vancouver office.
 He brings comprehensive expertise advising clients on investor relations and shareholder communications, including challenging disclosure, corporate transactions, proxy contests and special situations.
 Previously, Alan was an investor relations practitioner for several publicly-listed companies.
 Prior to taking up investor relations Alan was a business journalist for 20 years, mainly with the Wall Street Journal.
 Alan offers seminars on best practices for Investor Relations as part of Simon Fraser University’s Public Companies program.
 He holds a Bachelor of Commerce degree from McGill University, and completed the ICD Director Education Program in 2013.

 Who We Are

 Longview professionals bring decades of experience in financial and corporate communications and government relations.
 We are trusted advisors to our clients, providing sound counsel, original thinking and quality work.

 Sandy Blackwood is an Associate at Longview’s Toronto office.
 Prior to joining Longview, she worked as an Account Executive for a government relations and public relations firm.
 While there, she contributed to the success of multiple public relations campaigns by lending her skill and expertise in the areas of strategic communications, media relations, stakeholder relations, social media, and issues management.
 Sandy holds a Bachelor of Arts (Hons) degree in Communication Studies from Carleton University, where she also minored in political science.
 In 2014, she completed a postgraduate certificate in corporate communications and public relations.